ianderrington/genai/docs/Understanding/architectures/models/transformers.md

     <img width="695" alt="image" src="https://github.com/ianderrington/genai/assets/76016868/66251260-2113-47d1-a416-2d160d7a2bef">

-## Abstractions

-- [Looped Transformers and Programmable Computers](https://arxiv.org/pdf/2301.13196.pdf) Understanding that transformer networks can simulate complex algorithms when hardcoded with specific weights and made intoa  loop.
-'Machine Learning' 'Machine code'.
-"We demonstrate that a constant number of encoder layers can emulate basic computing blocks, including embedding edit operations, non-linear functions, function calls, program counters, and conditional branches.
-Using these building blocks, we emulate a small instruction-set computer."

 ## Code

-- [Hugging Face Transformers](https://huggingface.co/docs/transformers/main/index) An API to access a large number of pre-trained transformers.
-Pytorch based.
+??? abstract "[Hugging Face Transformers](https://huggingface.co/docs/transformers/main/index) An API to access a large number of pre-trained transformers.
+Pytorch based."

-- [Fast Transformers](https://github.com/idiap/fast-transformers/tree/master) A quality collection of a number of transformer implementations written in Pytorch.
+??? abstract "[Fast Transformers](https://github.com/idiap/fast-transformers/tree/master) A quality collection of a number of transformer implementations written in Pytorch."

 ## Theory and Experiment

 ??? note "[A MATHEMATICAL PERSPECTIVE ON TRANSFORMERS](https://arxiv.org/pdf/2312.10794.pdf)"
      We develop a mathematical framework for analyzing Transformers based on their interpretation as interacting particle systems, which reveals that clusters emerge in long time.

+## Abstract Uses

+??? note "[Looped Transformers and Programmable Computers](https://arxiv.org/pdf/2301.13196.pdf) Understanding that transformer networks can simulate complex algorithms when hardcoded with specific weights and made intoa  loop."
+     'Machine Learning' 'Machine code'.
+"We demonstrate that a constant number of encoder layers can emulate basic computing blocks, including embedding edit operations, non-linear functions, function calls, program counters, and conditional branches.
+Using these building blocks, we emulate a small instruction-set computer."